-A long lens (400mm and up), a wide angle and everything in between is what I recommend.
+A long lens (400mm and up), a wide angle and everything in between is what I recommend for this Polar Bear Tour.
 Every encounter is different and various focal lengths will ensure you’re ready for any given situation.

 Here’s what’s in my camera bag for reference:

 Most of the time during our polar bear workshop will be spent photographing in wide open fields in a variety of winter conditions.